numpy/numpydoc/doc/install.rst

 Installation
 ============

-The extension is available from:
+This extension requires Python 3.5+, sphinx 1.6.5+ and is available from:

 * `numpydoc on PyPI <http://pypi.python.org/pypi/numpydoc>`_
 * `numpydoc on GitHub <https://github.com/numpy/numpydoc/>`_